beemdevelopment/Aegis/docs/vault.md

 #### AEAD

-__AES-256__ in __GCM__ mode is used as the AEAD cipher to ensure the confidentility, integrity and authenticity of the vault contents.
+__AES-256__ in __GCM__ mode is used as the AEAD cipher to ensure the confidentiality, integrity and authenticity of the vault contents.

 It requires a unique 96-bit nonce for each invocation with the same key.
 However, it is not possible to use a monotically increasing counter for this in